zaynhijazi/SacredBondClone/README.md

      cd SacredBondFaker
      dotnet restore
      ```
-## Setting Up SQL Server and SQL Server Management Studio (SSMS) on Windows
+## Setting Up SQL Server and SQL Server Management Studio (SSMS) on Windows (Skip this step if you a Mac and etc)

 This guide provides step-by-step instructions for setting up SQL Server, SQL Server Management Studio (SSMS), and connecting to a local database on a Windows PC.